SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 ### OCL0015

-The `ArgumentConverterAttribute` must use the `typeof` keyword.
+The `ArgumentConverterAttribute` or `ParentCommandAttribute` must use the `typeof` keyword.

-The `ArgumentConverterAttribute` has two constructors, one that takes the `Type` of a converter, and one that takes the name of a converter type as a string.
+The `ArgumentConverterAttribute` and `ParentCommandAttribute` have two constructors; one that takes the `Type` of a converter or parent command, and one that takes the name of a type as a string.
 The string constructor is not supported when using source generation.

 For example, the following code triggers this error: